ghapsara/guruhhapsara.dev/src/content/2021-08-22-grokking-ansible-and-terraform/index.md

 That makes me realize how fascinating containers are.
 At first, my thought on containers was only about isolations, but the ecosystem around containers like image builds in this particular case consequently promotes the idea of immutable infrastructure which aims for achieving consistencies across living resources.

 Another problem with remote provisioning which is worth to mention is that we are offloading scripts to target hosts and listening to the state of script execution through a network.
-This in turn yields to network reliance.
+This in turn yields to a network reliance.
 Ansible provides a way of executing tasks asynchronously.
-This is hack.
+This sounds treacherous in some ways.
 The nature of asynchronous is letting process to run on separate thread.
 Asynchronous tasks should be for scripts that do not constitute the shade of pipeline states nor in control of subsequent tasks.

 There's a trick to minimize network reliance which is to run playbooks from target hosts.
-Though this is one a bit painful because we need to setup playbook dependencies first before we could run our playbook on our target machines such as pulling ansible roles from private repositories and setting up required tools for obtaining playbook credentials like hashi vault.
+Though this one is a bit painful because we need to setup playbook dependencies first before we could run our playbook on our target machines such as pulling ansible roles from private repositories and setting up required tools for obtaining playbook credentials like hashi vault and the ansible program itself.
 The cost of this trick outweighs the network reliance issue we're talking about.

 This trick which runs automation scripts against itself is also problematic.
 What if the written automation incorporates restarts, what's gonna happen?
 It would break, you might solve it in some weird ways.

-Terraform also has this problem as well, if we run a terraform destroy task on a machine that's planned to be destroyed.
+Terraform also has this problem as well which is applying a terraform destroy task on a machine that's planned to be destroyed.
 I like to call this circumstance as self mutation.
 Self editing might unfold circular snags that could produce a nightmare.

 Even kubernetes uses another control loop to heal pods.
 The logic of reconciling pods doesn't happen in the pod, but replicaset controller is in charge in keeping pods available in a given number.
 That's part of the reason why we don't see replicas configuration in the pod object.

-So which one i should i pick? my answer is both.
-My rule of thumb to choose which one is the right option and when is the time to use the right one is to have terraform to solve all problems at infrastructure layer such as deploying a kubernetes cluster, virtual machines, network subnets, network policies etc and use ansible for applications and treat it like a docker build and stop right there.
-Ansible is there to make dependencies installs and configurations easier but don't let it do something on a running machine if it's possible, and if it's not, do it, we gotta be yolo sometimes.

 We can be very creative with a gazillion number of tools that are available today.
 There are abundance cool stuffs that can be assembled and unified at our disposal.
 This is also the time when we need to be aware of the cost of complex stuffs.

-Excruciating one particular tool and favoring one from the other won't get us anything.
-We might want to look at use cases and surrounding conditions instead.

 Sometimes I'm afraid that automations, code, documentations or stuffs I write is something that can be understood by myself.
 This indicates a foot step into silos.
 This is the right time to bring multiple heads to solicit ideas and wrestle with the problem.

+Excruciating one particular tool and favoring one from the other won't get us anything.
+We might want to look at use cases and surrounding conditions instead.